tenjava-2014/danielbenv-t2/README.md

 Usage
 -----

-1. Install plugin
-2. Do things with it

 <!-- Hi, danielbenv!
 This is the default README for every ten.java submission. -->
 <!-- We encourage you to edit this README with some information about your submission – keep in mind you'll be scored on documentation! -->